-Paragraph (d): For calendar year 2018 and subsequent calendar years, if an independent third party does not certify that MNsure met the benchmarks in paragraph (c), allows MNsure to retain up to 1.5 percent of total premiums for plans sold through MNsure.
+Paragraph (d): For calendar year 2018 and subsequent calendar years, if an independent third party does not certify that MNsure met the benchmarks in paragraph (c), allows MNsure to retain up to 1.5% of total premiums for plans sold through MNsure.

-Paragraph (f): Lowers the ceiling for the total amount MNsure may retain to fund its operations, from 100 percent to 60 percent of funds collected in MCHA member assessments in calendar year 2012.
+Paragraph (f): Lowers the ceiling for the total amount MNsure may retain to fund its operations, from 100% to 60% of funds collected in MCHA member assessments in calendar year 2012.